-ID Mitigation PA-6.01 Abandoned drill holes shall be sealed with bentonite or other effective sealers to prevent interconnection and cross-contamination of ground and surface waters.
-PA-6.03 Drilling equipment and machinery shall not be serviced within 100 m of waterbodies or riparian areas.
-PA-6.04 Drilling fluids and waste materials shall be contained and not allowed into waterbodies, riparian areas or wetlands.
-PA-6.05 Drilling in Environmentally Sensitive Sites and associated buffers and setbacks shall not be permitted unless approved by Resident Engineer/Manager in consultation with the NGC Environmental Specialist.
-PA-6.08 Spill control and clean-up equipment shall be provided at all drilling locations.
-PA-6.09 The drilling contractor shall ensure that equipment and materials are available on site for sealing drill holes.
-PA-6.10 The drilling contractor shall inspect drilling equipment and machinery for fuel and oil leaks prior to arrival at the project site, and shall inspect for fuel and oil leaks and spills regularly.
-PA-6.11 Where there is potential for mixing of surface and ground water, precautions shall be taken to prevent the interconnection of these waters.
+ID Mitigation PA-6.01 Abandoned drill holes will be sealed with bentonite or other effective sealers to prevent interconnection and cross-contamination of ground and surface waters.
+PA-6.03 Drilling equipment and machinery will not be serviced within 100 m of waterbodies or riparian areas.
+PA-6.04 Drilling fluids and waste materials will not be allowed to drain into waterbodies, riparian areas or wetlands.
+PA-6.05 Drilling in Environmentally Sensitive Sites and associated buffers and setbacks will not be permitted unless approved by Resident Engineer/Manager in consultation with NGC Environmental Specialist.
+PA-6.08 Spill control and clean-up equipment will be provided at all drilling locations.
+PA-6.09 The drilling contractor will ensure that equipment and materials are available on site for sealing drill holes.
+PA-6.10 The drilling contractor will inspect drilling equipment and machinery for fuel and oil leaks prior to arrival at the project site, and will inspect for fuel and oil leaks and spills regularly.
+PA-6.11 Where there is potential for mixing of surface and ground water, precautions will be taken to prevent the interconnection of these waters.

-Emergency Response (EI-2) --------------------------- --------
+Emergency Response (EI-2) --------------------------- --

-ID Mitigation EI-2.01 All fires shall be reported in accordance with fire reporting procedures in the Emergency Preparedness and Response Plan.
-EI-2.02 All spills at construction sites shall be reported in accordance with provincial legislation and guidelines , and Manitoba Hydro Guidelines.
-EI-2.03 All vehicles hauling petroleum products shall carry spill containment and clean-up equipment.
-EI-2.04 Clean-up and the disposal of contaminated materials shall be managed in accordance with provincial guidelines and Manitoba Hydro guidelines.
-EI-2.06 Emergency spill response and clean-up materials and equipment shall be available at construction sites, marshalling yards, fuel storage facilities and standby locations.
-EI-2.07 Fire extinguishers shall be mounted on buildings at locations where they shall be most readily accessible.
-Safety Officers shall conduct annual inspections of fire extinguishers.
-EI-2.09 Post audit assessments shall be carried out for all reported major spills and fires to ensure that procedures are followed and plans remain effective.
-EI-2.10 Project emergency response and evacuation procedures in the Emergency Preparedness and Response Plan shall be adhered to in the event of forest fires.
-EI-2.11 Reasonable precautions shall be taken to prevent fuel, lubricant, fluids or other products from being spilled during equipment operation, fuelling and servicing.
-EI-2.12 Spill response and clean up equipment will be available for responding to releases for this site.
-EI-2.14 The Emergency Preparedness and Response Plan shall be prepared by the Contractor, and approved by the Resident Engineer / Manager prior to construction.
-EI-2.15 The Manitoba Hydro hazardous materials incident report form shall be completed when reporting a spill.
-EI-2.16 The Area Spill Response Coordinator shall be notified of hazardous substance releases immediately in accordance with the Emergency Preparedness and Response Plan.
+ID Mitigation EI-2.01 All fires will be reported in accordance with fire reporting procedures in the Emergency Preparedness and Response Plan.
+EI-2.02 All spills at construction sites will be reported in accordance with provincial legislation and guidelines , and Manitoba Hydro Guidelines.
+EI-2.03 All vehicles hauling petroleum products will carry spill containment and clean-up equipment.
+EI-2.04 Clean-up and the disposal of contaminated materials will be managed in accordance with provincial guidelines and Manitoba Hydro guidelines.
+EI-2.06 Emergency spill response and clean-up materials and equipment will be available at construction sites, marshalling yards, fuel storage facilities and standby locations.
+EI-2.07 Fire extinguishers will be mounted on buildings at locations where they will be most readily accessible.
+Safety Officers will conduct annual inspections of fire extinguishers.
+EI-2.09 Post audit assessments will be carried out for all reported major spills and fires to ensure that procedures are followed and plans remain effective.
+EI-2.10 Project emergency response and evacuation procedures in the Emergency Preparedness and Response Plan will be adhered to in the event of forest fires.
+EI-2.11 Reasonable precautions will be taken to prevent fuel, lubricant, fluids or other products from being spilled during equipment operation, fuelling and servicing.
+EI-2.12 Spill response and clean-up equipment will be capable of containing and recovering the largest release possible and be suitable for the site location.
+EI-2.13 Start-up and main construction camps will have a fire brigade designated in accordance with the Emergency Preparedness and Response Plan.
+EI-2.14 The Emergency Preparedness and Response Plan will be prepared by the Contractor, approved by the Resident Engineer / Manager prior to construction.
+EI-2.15 The Manitoba Hydro hazardous materials incident report form will be completed when reporting a spill.
+EI-2.16 The Area Spill Response Coordinator will be notified of hazardous substance releases immediately in accordance with the Emergency Preparedness and Response Plan.